On-axis and off-axis levitation by a rotating permanent magnet: Theory

 \subsection{Out of equilibrium movement of the floater center of mass}

 When externally perturbed, the floater can oscillate around its lateral or vertical equilibrium positions.
 As mentioned in \cite{hermansen2023magnetic}, the floater can have different types of motion.
 This section brings new insight into the behavior of the floater's center of mass away from the axis of rotation.
-For $r>0$, Eqs.~\eqref{lagphi} and \eqref{lagalpha} give the following coupled differential equations
+It is experimentally observed that for small perturbations, the floater can oscillate around the axis of rotation remaining in a bounded state with the rotor and eventually returning to its equilibrium position if the damping of the medium is large enough.
+For larger perturbations, the floater is ejected.